 There’s quite a choice of wetsuits.
 We’ve prepared this guide to help you choose the right suit for you and the conditions in which you dive.

-In this guide, we cover the best wetsuits for men, if you’re looking for a female-specific wetsuit reviews head over to our guide of women’s wetsuits.
-Otherwise, here’s our wetsuit ratings for the best wetsuits 2020.
+In this guide, we cover the best wetsuits for scuba diving for men, if you’re looking for a female-specific wetsuit reviews head over to our guide of women’s wetsuits.
+Otherwise, here’s our wetsuit ratings for the best wetsuits 2022.

-ScubaPro is one of the best wetsuit brands.
+ScubaPro is one of the best scuba diving wetsuits brand.
 They have used every trick in the book to deliver a wetsuit that is flexible, comfortable, and warm.

 X-Foam neoprene has been designed specifically for scuba diving to be flexible, warm, and water shedding.
-It’s the only neoprene the complies with PAH testing which means it’s both hypoallergenic and environmentally friendly.
+It’s the only neoprene that complies with PAH testing which means it’s both hypoallergenic and environmentally friendly.

 ZIP: YKK, diagonal across back with leash